Skip to main content

 A few rules of thumb:

-• If the rule looks at the prompt only (an inbound PII scan, a prompt-size cap, an intent check on what the user asked for), choose pre_model.
+• If the rule looks at the inbound payload only (an inbound PII scan, a prompt-size cap, an intent check on what the user asked for), choose request.

-• If the rule looks at the response only (a tool name, a shell command, a connector target, an outbound PII scan), choose post_model.
+• If the rule looks at the outbound payload only (a tool name, a shell command, a connector target, an outbound PII scan), choose response.

 • If you want the rule to enforce on both sides — for example, scanning for PII in both the prompt and the response — choose both.
 Most text-content rules support this naturally.

-• Tool / bash / MCP rules belong on post_model; on pre_model they silently no-op because the SDK doesn’t carry tool definitions into the prompt-side context yet.
+• Tool / bash / MCP rules belong on response; on request they silently no-op because the SDK doesn’t carry tool definitions into the request-side context yet.

 Operators can always change the phase later — switching is a simple edit in the dashboard, and the SDK picks up the new phase on its next refresh without a redeploy.